-1. Students who approach the course material with a sincere interest in improving their understanding of listening and its influence on our lives.

-2. Students who read and/or listen to instructions carefully, do their best to follow them, ask questions when they do not understand course material or assignments, regularly participate in class discussion, and submit any required material on time.

-3. Specifically for an online course, students should:
+- 1. Students who approach the course material with a sincere interest in improving their understanding of listening and its influence on our lives. - 2.
+Students who read and/or listen to instructions carefully, do their best to follow them, ask questions when they do not understand course material or assignments, regularly participate in class discussion, and submit any required material on time. - 3.
+Specifically for an online course, students should:

-• be self-directed and motivated

-An online course offers you much flexibility in where and when you want to work on the course material.
-BUT: That also means that you have to be responsible yourself for planning your approach to the course and motivating yourself to get started!

-- have good basic computer skills You do not have to be a computer wizard, but you need to be comfortable with some basics, such as creating word files and saving them in various formats, emailing and, very important, the use of various blackboard functions and the internet in general.
+- be self-directed and motivated An online course offers you much flexibility in where and when you want to work on the course material.
+BUT: That also means that you have to be responsible yourself for planning your approach to the course and motivating yourself to get started! - have good basic computer skills You do not have to be a computer wizard, but you need to be comfortable with some basics, such as creating word files and saving them in various formats, emailing and, very important, the use of various blackboard functions and the internet in general.
 To avoid problems in the course of the semester, make sure the computer you plan to use is protected by a good antivirus program. - have good time management skills.
 Have you already set aside the time you will spend on this course?
 If not, now is the time to do it!
-You need to reserve three hours (which you would normally spend in the classroom) plus 2-3 hours for each of those hours for the outside class work you would have to do.
-That makes 9-12 hours per week.
-An online course may be flexible, but the workload is just as real as in a face-to-face course.
+An On Demand online course may be flexible, but the workload is just as real as in a face-to-face course.
 Set yourself up for success by planning what time you will use for this course now!
 Then, make sure you stick to your plan! - be able to read and write well (and ideally like reading!)
 An online course naturally requires more reading and writing than a face-to-face course.
-Therefore, please carefully consider whether you are comfortable (and can be happy) with both before deciding to take this course!

-- have continual access to a computer with Internet access This course will require you to be online frequently (i.e., at least every day for the summer/winter class).
-For Summer classes, the entire module will be open with assignment, due dates are posted on those assignments.
-This applies to all courses but online courses even more than face-to-face courses.
+Therefore, please carefully consider whether you are comfortable (and can be happy) with both before deciding to take this course! - have access to a computer with Internet access This course will require you to be online frequently This applies to all courses but online courses even more than face-to-face courses.
 In a face-to-face class, I may see questions in your face and ask whether anything is unclear.
 In an online class, that is not possible.
-So, you really need to take the initiative and ask when you need help! - be willing to share their experience with their instructor and fellow students in online discussion.
-In an online class, the discussion board is much like our classroom where we can share ideas and experiences.
-The more people are ready to share, the more exciting the course will be.
-Plus, participating increases your own motivation and performance in the course!
+So, you really need to take the initiative and ask when you need help!